-Here’s some footage from a recent night ride I did around my local trails with the Moon X Power 1500.
+Here’s some footage from a recent night ride I did around my local trails with the Moon X Power 1500 (this is an old post and the linked content no longer exists).
 Don’t worry, I’ve edited it down a bit so you’re not having to suffer with a dull ten minute epic.
 It was filmed with a GoPro Hero3 stuck on me head.
 The Moon X Power light was mounted on my handlebars.

 No sheep were harmed in the making of this film.